Monique Pongracic-Speier, KC

 Monique’s work for Indigenous clients includes acting for First Nations in treaty rights and Aboriginal rights and title litigation.
 She also advises and represents Indigenous clients in cases involving historic wrongs and environmental damage to First Nations’ land.

 Monique has argued cases at the Supreme Court of Canada, the Federal Courts, all levels of Court in British Columbia, and the Saskatchewan Court of King’s Bench and Court of Appeal.
-She also appears before administrative tribunals.
+She also appears before administrative tribunals and is an Adjudicator with the LSBC Tribunal.

 Monique is a member of the Canadian Bar Association and The Advocates’ Society.